DivyaGodayal/CoderChef-Kitchen/README.md

 ### Contribution Guideline

-1. The first thing you should do is, convey to us what you want to contribute.
-To make it a very streamlined process, we want you to create an **issue** in the repository, describing the problem you want to pick.
+1. The first thing you should do is, convey what you want to contribute.
+To make it a very streamlined process, create an **issue** in the repository describing the problem you want to pick.
 Also, in 1-2 lines explain why you think this problem should be added to the repo.

-    *Kindly note this step is only to be sure that we are not wasting any of your efforts.
-Once we give our approval to the issue created, you can go ahead with article.
-This still doesn't guarantee that your article would be accepted.
-Our only suggestion is stick to the template and be creative.
-We are there to help and learn in the process.*
+    **Kindly note** this step is only to be sure that your efforts won't go to waste.
+Once the issue is approved, you can go ahead with article.
+This still doesn't guarantee that your article would be accepted on the first go.
+Our only suggestion is stick to the template (read below) and be as creative as possible.
+We are always there to help and learn in the process.

 2. Clone the repo using the command
     ```
     git clone https://github.com/DivyaGodayal/CoderChef-Kitchen.git
     ```
-3. For every **new** problem, we want you to create a separate folder in the respective section.
-For e.g. if you are solving a problem on LeetCode related to Dynamic Programming, then create a folder in the problem under the Dynamic Programming folder.
+3. For every **new** problem, create a separate folder in the respective section.
+For e.g. if you are solving a problem on LeetCode related to Dynamic Programming, create a folder for the problem under the Dynamic Programming folder.

     ```
     mkdir Dynamic-Programming/<Problem Name>